rayinaway/browser-app-node-package-starter/readme.md

 2. Replace `__PLACEHOLDER__` values in _`package.json`_ and _`package-lock.json`_ with your own meaningful ones.

+3. Clone _`.env.development.local.example`_ as _`.env.development.local`_ and edit the values in the file if necessary.

-3. Optionally, run the following command to update the package dependencies:
+4. Optionally, run the following command to update the package dependencies:

    ```shell
    npx npm-check-updates --upgrade && npm install